BerriJ/RcppClock/README.md

 ## Timing multiple replicates

-If a `.tick()` with the same name is called multiple times, RcppClock automatically groups the results.
+If a `.tick()` with the same name is called multiple times, rcppclock automatically groups the results.

-The following code reproduces the `?fibonacci` function example included in the RcppClock package:
+The following code reproduces the `?fibonacci` function example included in the rcppclock package:

 ```
 int fib(int n) {